-That’s true — the primary (baby) teeth typically are shed between the ages of 6 and 12 years.
+That’s true—the primary (baby) teeth typically are shed between the ages of six and 12 years.
 Yet there are some good reasons for trying to save baby teeth for as long as possible with root canal treatment, rather than simply extracting any that are damaged by trauma or infection.

-For one, primary teeth have the same functions as adult teeth — and a missing tooth at any age can cause problems with speech and eating.
-Baby teeth also have another important role: They serve as guides for the proper placement of the permanent teeth.
+For one, primary teeth have the same functions as adult teeth—and a missing tooth at any age can cause problems with speech and eating.
+Baby teeth also have another important role: They serve as guides for the proper placement of permanent teeth.
 Without primary teeth to guide them in, permanent teeth tend to emerge in a crooked fashion, often becoming tilted or crowded because of inadequate space.
 This can result in bite problems that may require extensive orthodontic treatment later.

 Unlike its hard outer surface, the soft pulp inside the tooth is rich in blood vessels and nerves.
 Problems in this area are often signaled by tooth sensitivity and pain.
-When we find these symptoms during an examination, we generally use radiographs (x-rays) to confirm that the pulp is diseased, or dying.
-That’s when we need to take action, before an abscess or further infection can develop.
+When we find these symptoms during an examination, we generally use radiographs (X-rays) to confirm that the pulp is diseased or dying.
+That’s when we need to act, before an abscess or further infection can develop.